 Music: Composers, artists, and major works

-The lyrics to Paul Simon’s song, “Train in the Distance”, include the observation: “Negotiations and love songs / Are often mistaken for one and the same”.
-Or, as they say, can’t live with ‘em, can’t live without ‘em.
 With its close interplay between two disparate voices, the violin-piano sonata form naturally conveys a sense of intimacy and interchange.
 Of necessity, the two voices engage in a back-and-forth musical dialogue, each player in turn taking and ceding the foreground.
 While this occurs in other chamber forms as well, it is most easily heard here.

-Beethoven’s sonatas for violin and piano:
+Ludwig van Beethoven’s sonatas for violin and piano (list of recordings):

 - No. 1 in D Major, Op.
 12, No. 1 (1798) (approx. 19-25’)